 WHO WE ARE

-The San Diego Wildlife Center is a program of Rancho Coastal Humane Society, a 501c3 non-profit.
+The San Diego Wildlife Center, or SDWC, is a program of Rancho Coastal Humane Society, a 501c3 non-profit.
 When Rancho Coastal Humane Society opened in 1960 neighbors relied on RCHS to provide care and rehabilitation, then release them back to the wild.
 The San Diego Wildlife Center is a return to those roots.

 We operate from a 2600 sq ft. facility in Carlsbad where the community can bring wildlife patients during operating hours.